 For the above stated actions, this will be the final public notice from FEMA.
+The Programmatic Floodplain Review for HMGP 4828/4834 has been adopted under the Flood Mitigation Assistance Swift Current (Swift Current).
 Other activities and those involving facilities that do not meet the criteria described above are required to undergo more detailed review including the study of alternative locations.
 Subsequent project-specific final public notice(s) regarding such projects will be published, if necessary, as more specific information becomes available.